clovemedia/i_ching/README.md

 be necessary to use the Chrome browser with the Print and "Save to PDF" function.
 To ensure a pdf file is created that can be easily read on a small device like a phone the html document uses the CSS @page element specifying a narrow page width.
-A longer than usual page length is used to ensure the index table rows are not separated.
+The page length used is to ensure the index table rows are not separated across a page break.

 To create the pdf file with Chrome browser: first, clear the browser cache and history to ensure none of the hyperlinks within the page will appear as visited,